 Q. Do special education students have to meet this requirement?

-Q. Can a waiver be filed for special education students with regards to the Algebra I graduation requirement?
+Q. Can a waiver be filed for special education students with regards to the Algebra I/Mathematics I graduation requirement?

 Q. Do students who graduate through an adult school program have to meet this requirement?

 A. Students who graduate through an adult school program within a K-12 local educational agency must meet the same graduation requirements as any other graduate in the district as stated in EC Section 52504.